 This post will cover the importance of pre-install metrics, and provide data-driven trends and benchmarks per genre.

-While an install is usually not considered the real “end game” of marketing efforts, it is still an important milestone, as users must physically download the app to their phone and invest attention and/or resources into it.
+While an install is not considered the real “end game” of marketing efforts, it is still an important milestone, as users must physically download the app to their phone and invest attention and/or resources into it.

 In the past, when granular data was less accessible, mobile marketers relied more heavily on pre-install conversion rates, trying to reach high engagement and choose the partners that can help them rapidly grow while maintaining high quality.